ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

         - opposite for "out of the money"
 - delta - rate of change b/w options price and $1 change in underlying assets price
 - theta (decay) - measure of rate of decline of option due to passoge of time (b/c of getting closer to expiration)

+## CREDIT CARDS
+- magnetic stripes stores data in plaintext, including FN, LN, acc #, expiration date, security code, same data every transaction
+- new EMVs (embedded chips) in cards, started in 2015, generate and exchange one time unique code for each transaction
+    - EMV -> stands for europay, mastercard, visa (the 3 major networks)
+- NFC - also "contactless" like EMV
+    - NFC and EMV both use RF protocol, ISO 14443 B

+## AUTHENTICATION
+- Oauth - invented in 2006 out of twitter OpenID standard
+    - oauth 1.0 came out in 2007, by google engineer
+    - 2.0 came out in 2013, not backwards compatible with 1.0
+- OpenID Connect(OIDC) - built on top of oauth 2.0, includes identity stuff, has an IdP
+    - dont need a user/pass for each website, can have one idp and an RP for each website/application/client
+- WebAuthN
+    - backwards compatible and successor to FIDO U2F(universal 2nd factor)
+    - any hardware/software that implements CTAP(client to authenticator protocol) can be used
+        - so an authneticator can be pure software (using trusted execution env of cpu)
+    - doesnt no require password